Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 This potentially leads to a double conversion (data -> primitive -> data) if the left-hand-side type annotation is a data type.

-The double conversion doesn't have much overhead as it results in two wrapped identity functions during the code generation, but it is still unnecessary.
+The double conversion does not introduce significant overhead, as it results in two wrapped identity functions during code generation; however, it is still unnecessary.

 === Recommendation
 #v(5pt)